Scatter Feeding Dogs: A Step-by-Step Guide To Our Favourite Calm Enrichment Activity!

-So you’ve heard about scatter feeding dogs but you’re not quite sure what it’s all about?
-Let me get you caught up!
+You've heard about scatter feeding dogs but aren't quite sure what it's all about or whether it's the right enrichment activity for your dog?
+You're in the right place :) Let me get you all caught up.

 What is scatter feeding?